flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 - Apostrophe (Special Edition)
   :::

+If the app is a distinct edition among different versions of your app on Flathub (e.g. `Plex` for desktop versus `Plex HTPC` for the home theater version), then using the full name including the edition may be acceptable.

 ### No weird formatting

 The name should not have any weird formatting or punctuation.
-For example, it should not be all-lowercase, all-uppercase, camel case, or contain dashes or periods.
-Cases where the weird formatting is part of the brand are exempt from this (e.g. `VLC`).
+For example, it should not be all-lowercase, all-uppercase, camel case, pascal case, or contain dashes or periods.
+Cases where the formatting is part of an established brand may be exempt (e.g. `VLC`).

 :::danger Bad examples